Nominprogramer/Nominprogramer/README.md

 Hi, You can call me losty and I am a linux user.
-I like to contribute to Free and Open Source Software and I am young.
+I like to contribute to Free and Open Source Software and I use arch btw

 [![trophy](https://github-profile-trophy.vercel.app/?username=Nominprogramer&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)